Openhab-Nodes/website/content/en/developer/addons_bindings.md

 * You can restrict valid values of the string type via the "enum" key.
 For example: `"enum": ["On", "Off"],`
 * You can restrict valid values of the array type via the "items" key.
 For example: `"items": ["item1", "item2"],`.
 Further restrict the amount of possible selections via "minItems" and "maxItems".
 * For the binary type you must have at least one item in the "links" section.
-  Each item requires a "mediaType" and a "href", that points to a relative or absolute position on where to find the binary data.
+  Each item requires a "href", that points to a relative or absolute position on where to find the binary data.
+The HTTP [Content-Type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header must be set for such a binary http endpoint.
 * Numbers and integers can be restricted with "minimum" and "maximum".
 * All types can be annotated with a "unit".
   You find valid values for units on http://www.ontology-of-units-of-measure.org/resource/om-2/.